Spot Metering the Shadow and Placing It on Zone III

 How a spot meter reading of the darkest important shadow, placed two stops down on Zone III, secures shadow detail in a negative.

-Negative film records shadow detail only where enough light reaches the emulsion to build density above base fog.
-Underexpose the shadows and that detail is lost permanently, since no amount of printing can recover information the negative never held.
-The Zone System addresses this directly through Adams’s rule, set out in The Negative: expose for the shadows, develop for the highlights.
+Negative film records shadow detail only where enough light reaches the emulsion to build density above base-plus-fog.
+Underexpose the shadows and that detail is lost permanently, since no amount of printing can recover density the negative never held — the toe of the curve simply has nothing to give.
+The Zone System answers this with a rule Ansel Adams and Fred Archer worked out around 1939-40 while teaching at the Art Center School in Los Angeles: expose for the shadows, develop for the highlights.
 The practical mechanism is metering the darkest important shadow and placing it on Zone III.

 Why a Meter Reads Everything as Zone V

-A reflected-light meter measures luminance, not reflectance, and has no way to know whether it is pointed at a dark surface in bright light or a light surface in dim light.
-It answers a single question: what exposure renders this luminance as a middle tone.
-That middle tone is Zone V. Every reading the meter returns — from black coal to white snow — is an instruction to reproduce the metered area as middle gray.
+A reflected-light meter measures luminance and has no way to know whether it is pointed at a dark surface in bright light or a light surface in dim light.
+It answers one question: what exposure renders this luminance as a middle tone.
+That middle tone is Zone V. Every reading the meter returns — from black coal to white snow — is an instruction to reproduce the metered area as medium grey.

 Related posts